|Home How to help Support Drala Jong|

 supporting the preservation of non-monastic Buddhism

-The Aro Buddhist tradition wishes to establish a permanent centre in Britain to make this rare strand of Buddhism more accessible to people in the home country of our lineage holders Ngak’chang Rinpoche and Khandro Déchen.
+The Aro Tradition of Tibetan Buddhism wishes to establish a permanent centre in Britain to make this rare strand of Buddhism more accessible to people in the home country of our lineage holders Ngak’chang Rinpoche and Khandro Déchen.
 We intend to raise £500,000 to establish a centre capable of hosting residential and non-residential events.
-Open to interested people every day of every week – and run on a financially and environmentally sustainable basis – it will provide unique facilities, (full details are available in our appeal brochure, free to any who donate at least £20 to our appeal).
+Open to interested people every day of every week – and run on a financially and environmentally sustainable basis – it will provide unique facilities.

 This will be the fulfilment of the vision of HH Düd’jom Rinpoche, the most remarkable Tibetan Lama of the 20th Century and Head of the Nyingma Buddhist Tradition, who gave instruction for the establishment of our organisation in 1977.
 In following that instruction over the last 30 years, the Aro tradition has: